Christian pilgrimage: Romería

 A romería (Spanish) or romaria (Portuguese) is a type of yearly, short distance Roman Catholic religious pilgrimage practiced in the Iberian Peninsula and countries formerly colonized by Spain and Portugal.
 The term comes from romero/romeiro, meaning a person travelling to Rome.
 The travelling can be done in cars, floats, on horseback or on foot, and its destination is a sanctuary or hermitage consecrated to a religious figure honored in that day's feast.
 Besides attending religious services and processions, the pilgrims may also engage in social events like singing, feasting and dancing.

 One of the most famous examples of a pilgrimage is that of Nuestra Señora del Rocío, in which the faithful move to the Sanctuary of the Virgen del Rocío in the village of the Rocío, in Almonte, Huelva.
+In the 21st century the Romería has brought together roughly a million pilgrims each year.
 The Romeria of Sant John of the Mountain, celebrated in Miranda de Ebro, is the second most important romeria in Spain behind El Rocío with more than 25,000 romeros.

 Another one of the most representative examples is the Romería de la Virgen de la Cabeza (Andújar, Jaén), which is considered the oldest pilgrimages of Spain, and consists of the displacement of the travellers coming from all over the country to the Sanctuary of the Virgen de la Cabeza, through 33 km of Andújar, in the heart of Sierra de Andujar natural park.
 This celebration is held the last Sunday of April and is considered of national tourist interest.

 The Romería de la Virgin de Navahonda, celebrated in spring in the Madrilenian municipality of Robledo de Chavela is representative of this tradition.

 There are also pilgrimages in the Canary Islands.
 An example is La Romería de Santiago Apostol, in Gáldar.

 Instead of focusing on Jesus, the floats usually praise the Virgin Mary with pictures and statues.